cs1302uga/cs1302-tutorials/maven.md

    $ mvn compile
    ```

-   The first time that you do this for a particular project, Maven might neeed to download some
+   The first time that you do this for a particular project, Maven might need to download some
    of the dependencies defined in the POM -- it should not need to download every time.
 If
-   compilation is successful, then you should see something similar to the following:
+   the compilation is successful, then you should see something similar to the following:

    ```
    [INFO] Scanning for projects...